dbos-inc/dbos-docs/docs/getting-started/quickstart-shop.md

 Under the hood, `createPaymentSession` registers a callback with the payment service, which will signal the workflow when the payment is completed.

 ### Waiting for a payment
-Now, the workflow must do two things: notify the handler the payment session is ready&horbar;using `setEvent`&horbar;and wait for the outcome of the payment&horbar;using `recv`.
+Now, the workflow must do two things: notify the handler the payment session is ready&horbar;using [setEvent](../tutorials/workflow-communication-tutorial#setevent)&horbar;and wait for the outcome of the payment&horbar;using `recv`.
 ```javascript
 // Notify the handler and share the payment session ID.
 await ctxt.setEvent(session_topic, paymentSession.session_id);